We parked our vehicle at gate 6, and proceeded to follow Laurel Canyon Trail, a pleasant stroll thro

 My eyes started to see insect movements in the California sagebrush (artemisia californica) there at the top and, what do you know?
 The shrubs were loaded with crane flies rising into the morning sunshine.
 As I moved in close for a photo, I noticed a metallic green thing, then another, another, good grief the sagebrush was full of them, too.
 These are beetle larva of genus trirhabda, a group of leaf-eating beetles that is as hard to identify to species from the larvae as it is hard to pronounce.
 According to this citation at bugguide, trirhabda beetles tend to exclusive feeders, and so the plant they are feeding on helps with the ID.
-In this case Artemisia californica narrows the choices down to 5: t. nitidicollis, t. pilosa, t. sericotrachyla, t. confusa, or t. luteocincta.
+In this case Artemisia californica narrows the choices down to 5: t. nitidicollis, t. pilosa, t. sericotrachyla, t. con

 We hope to return to this particular hilltop to see if the adult trirhabda are there, but also because it felt so good up there.